rasputin-machine/mark2troff/README.md

 # Goals

 + Provide markdown-style syntax for writting roff documents.
-+ Be simple and easily pipeable (don't judge my spelling).
++ Be simple and easily pipeable.
 + Cover most, if not, all the roff syntax in markdown.

 ### Why I wrote this